jordanmcodes/jorliveroo/README.md

 ## Application planning

 ### Wireframes
 Before I began the creation of my application, I first needed to design it using wireframes.
 This gave me the foundations necessary to complete the full build of the application.
-The wireframes outlined the simplicity of the application, showcasing just how easy it is to navigation the jorliveroo food application.
+The wireframes outlined the simplicity of the application, showcasing just how easy it is to navigate the jorliveroo food application.
 Below you can see the complete wireframes for my app:

 ![Wireframes](deliveryproject/static/images/wireframes.png)

 ## Project Management

-The application was developed using Agile principles which was handled via Github's issues and commitments so that I can track my progress.
+The application was developed using Agile principles, which were handled via GitHub's issues and commitments, so that I can track my progress.
 From there, I was able to plan each stage of the project:

-A kanban board was created with each task getting its own lable to categorise its importance, for example each page needed a button, this button was a "Must Have".
+A kanban board was created with each task getting its own label to categorise its importance.
+For example, each page needed a button; this button was a "Must Have".
 An example of a "if I get time" feature would be background music.

 As showcased above, User Stories were created to showcase the importance of each task the application can handle.
-These stories would showcase the perspective of both the user using the application, and a member of the developing team needing to make an adjustment to the database.
+These stories would showcase the perspective of both the user using the application and a member of the developing team needing to make an adjustment to the database.

 ### Version Control via Commits
-Github was used throughout the development phase of the project to support the Agile practices.
+GitHub was used throughout the development phase of the project to support the Agile practices.
 This was achieved via commits, showcasing the progress I made at each step.

 Commits allowed me to:
-* Develop the application safely even with errors as I can go back and amend them.
+* Develop the application safely, even with errors, as I can go back and amend them.
 * Monitor the progress made.
 * Reflect on the changes that were made to the application throughout its development cycle.

 ### Benefits of Agile

-Agile practices significantly improved my approach to the applications development:
+Agile practices significantly improved my approach to application development:

 * My organisational skills were kept in line thanks to the Kanban board.
 * Had the ability to go back if a critical error was made.